SINTEF/dlite/doc/contributors_guide/documentation_contributors.md

 on your markdown file.

-It is recommended to indent your code with 4 spaces.
+It is recommended to indent your code examples with 4 spaces.
 That makes it easy to copy the correct doctest output into your example.
 For more info, see the guide for [documentation testing].

+Please note that examples from [Python sources](https://sintef.github.io/dlite/autoapi/dlite/mappings/index.html#dlite.mappings.match_factory) will show up with a small `>>>` button in the top right of the code listing box.
+If you click that button, it will toggle the prompt and output on or off, making it easy to copy/paste from examples.

 [Markdown]: https://en.wikipedia.org/wiki/Markdown